-I received VA benefits under the Post 9/11 GI Bill.
-How are those benefits reported on my Form 1098-T?
+I received payment from the Department of Veteran Affairs.
+How are my VA benefits reported on my Form 1098-T?

-Benefits received under the Post 9/11 GI Bill are reported on your Form 1098-T as scholarships in box 5.
+VA Benefits received are reported on your Form 1098-T as scholarships in box 5.

-The Post 9/11 GI Bill specifies that for financial aid purposes, VA benefits should not be considered as a resource (either as income or a scholarship) to the recipient when need is calculated.
+Veteran Benefits stipulates that they are for financial aid purposes, VA benefits should not be considered as a resource (either as income or a scholarship) to the recipient when need is calculated.
 However, students receiving VA benefits may not use that amount to calculate American Opportunity or Lifetime Learning Credits.
 Therefore, IRS has determined that these tuition benefits should be included in scholarships/grants reported in box 5 of Form 1098-T.